DSC-IIT-GOA/Git-Github-Hacktoberfest-Session/Git Command.md

 ## To commit

-- Copy past this line of code
+- `-m` is for writing the commit in the command line itself

 ```{r eval=FALSE}
 git commit -m "commit message"